iExecBlockchainComputing/iexec-doc/tee.rst

 #.
 The Data Owner symmetrically encrypts his dataset and pushes the result on an online repository (IPFS).
 He then assigns a unique (Ethereum) address to this data, by creating a dedicated smart contract for it.
 #.
 The Data Owner establishes a secure connection with the SMS of his choice.
 The connection is established after verifying the SMS enclave certificate that proves to the Data Owner that the other endpoint of the TLS channel is an SGX enclave running the proper SMS software.
 #.
 The Data Owner then pushes the symmetric key and address of the encrypted data, authenticated (signed) with his Ethereum private address, to the SMS enclave (over TLS).
 The SMS keeps a mapping {data key ⇔ data address}.
 #.
-After being assigned a computation, the Worker receives the information on the task  which includes which app to run and which dataset to use (by reading them on the blockchain).
+When a computation is assigned to the Worker, the Worker reads the information about the task, app to run and dataset to use, on the blockchain.
 With the address of the dataset he is able to retrieve which SMS is holding the corresponding symmetric key.
 #.
 The Worker then asks the Palaemon service to create an enclave, load it with the downloaded app and attest it.
 Palaemon delivers a TLS certificate to the enclave, authenticated with the MREnclave (ie attesting the enclave is running the intended app).
 #.
-The Worker downloads the encrypted data and place it in a special directory available reachable by the enclave Worker.
+The Worker downloads the encrypted data and place it in a special directory reachable by the enclave Worker.
 #.
 The enclave Worker then requests the data key to the SMS.
 The request is signed with the enclave private key; the request also contains the enclave certificate delivered by Palaemon (which links the public key corresponding to the enclave private key to the MREnclave of the enclave Worker).
 When receiving this request, the SMS retrieves the MREnclave vetted by the data owner (by reading it on the blockchain).
 #.
 The SMS then verifies the certificate, and compare the MREnclave of the certificate with the one on the blockchain corresponding to the Dataset address.
 If the comparison is positive, it sends the data key (over the TLS channel)